chrisant996/clink/README.md

 Builds from the Git repository can be found [here](https://www.dropbox.com/sh/hqbrpkf0dpmmizq/gGX4XWAWIA).

+### License

+Clink is distributed under the terms of the GNU General Public License v3.0.

 ### Hotkeys

 The list below can also be displayed within Clink by pressing Alt-h.
 More information on the Readline functions can be found in the Readline [manual](http://tinyurl.com/oum26rp).